MechanicalRabbit/DataKnots.jl/doc/src/vectors.md

 | TERRY A   | POLICE OFFICER    | 93354     |       |
 | LAKENYA A | CROSSING GUARD    |           | 17.68 |

-How could this data be represented in column-oriented form?
-To retain the advantages of the format, we'd like to keep the data in tightly packed *element* vectors.
+How can this data be serialized in a column-oriented format?
+To retain the advantages of the format, we'd like to keep the column data in tightly packed vectors of *elements*.

     ["JEFFERY A", "JAMES A", "TERRY A", "LAKENYA A"] ["SERGEANT", "FIRE ENGINEER-EMT", "POLICE OFFICER", "CROSSING GUARD"] [101442, 103350, 93354]
     [17.68]

-But since the vector indexes no longer correspond to row numbers, we don't know how to map vector elements to the table cells.
-This mapping could be restored with an *offset* vector, a vector of indexes in the element vector specifying the boundaries of the respective cells.
+Vectors of elements are partitioned into individual cells by the vectors of *offsets*.

     [1, 2, 3, 4, 5]
     [1, 2, 3, 4, 5]
     [1, 2, 3, 4, 4]
     [1, 1, 1, 1, 2]

-A `BlockVector` object encapsulates a pair of the offset and the element vectors.
-Here, the symbol `:` is used as a shortcut for a unit range vector.
+Together, elements and offsets faithfully reproduce the layout of the table columns.
+A pair of the offset and the element vectors is encapsulated with a `BlockVector` instance.

     BlockVector(:, ["JEFFERY A", "JAMES A", "TERRY A", "LAKENYA A"]) BlockVector(:, ["SERGEANT", "FIRE ENGINEER-EMT", "POLICE OFFICER", "CROSSING GUARD"]) BlockVector([1, 2, 3, 4, 4], [101442, 103350, 93354])
     BlockVector([1, 1, 1, 1, 2], [17.68])

+Here, the symbol `:` is used as a shortcut for a unit range vector.

+A `BlockVector` instance is a column-oriented encoding of a vector of variable-size blocks.
+In this specific case, each block corresponds to a table
+cell: an empty block for a blank cell and a one-element block for a filled cell.

+    [["JEFFERY A"], ["JAMES A"], ["TERRY A"], ["LAKENYA A"]] [["SERGEANT"], ["FIRE ENGINEER-EMT"], ["POLICE OFFICER"], ["CROSSING GUARD"]] [[101442], [103350], [93354], []]
+    [[], [], [], [17.68]]

-Now that the correspondence between rows and columns is restored, we could wrap the columns with a `TupleVector`.
+To represent the whole table, the columns should be wrapped with a `TupleVector`.

     TupleVector(
         :name => BlockVector(:, ["JEFFERY A", "JAMES A", "TERRY A", "LAKENYA A"]),